 A chairman will consider your application and decide whether it is in the interests of justice that such a witness summons be issued.
-You should not assume that your application for a witness summons is successful.
-The Tribunal will let you know whether or not your application is successful.
+You should not

 WHAT DO I NEED TO DO ABOUT COMPENSATION AND REMEDY?

 If you are the claimant: